brgibson/www/contacts/README.md

 ### Things to note

 I believe I have good documentation in my code, but I will quickly summarize the files here and mention any decisions that I think are noteworthy.
-The `contacts.html` file to look at for the display
+When you are ready to view the solution, please look at the `contacts.html` file.

 As i started development I wanted a way to generate the markup based on the contact entries from the data file you provided me with.
 This was important to me, because I didn't want to do a bunch of find/replace logic in